SharminSirajudeen/open-source-guide/README.md

 **The Community Response:**
 AWS forked Elasticsearch and created OpenSearch, placing it under the Linux Foundation.
 The community split.

-**The Lesson:** License changes have lasting consequences.
+**⚡ The Lesson:** License changes have lasting consequences.
 Once you lose community trust, getting it back is extremely difficult—if not impossible.

 ---